How AmerisourceBergen Tamed M&A-Related Data Fragmentation

 - Decreased logistics and procurement errors

-Join us, Thursday, April 20th at 10am PST/1pm EST, for our live webinar “AmerisourceBergen: Architecting Enterprise Master Data Hub for One ABC,” as Pete Stormer, Director of Data Management for AmerisourceBergen shares a detailed walk through of their MDM implementation journey.
-In addition to the challenges faced by data fragmentation, Stormer will share best practices and lessons learned—and perhaps a sneak peek at the next steps in their MDM journey.
+Listen to our on-demand webinar “AmerisourceBergen: Architecting Enterprise Master Data Hub for One ABC,” as Pete Stormer, Director of Data Management for AmerisourceBergen shares a detailed walk through of their MDM implementation journey.
+In addition to the challenges faced by data fragmentation, Stormer shares best practices and lessons learned in their MDM journey.